 How this relates to TTF strategy

-TTF funds in three main areas; family, community and environment.
-This ‘Embrace’ mahi would come within family and community.
-See our priorities via our website within family and community.
+TTF funds in three main areas: family, community and environment.
+The Embrace mahi falls within family and community; see the priorities for these areas on our website.
 We are looking for initiatives that align with these priorities, and where outcomes can be demonstrated or evaluated using a community-participation approach.

-Note that national and large scale applications have no closing date, whereas local/regional applications will be applying through our local donation managers and will need to submit applications during the necessary application dates.
+Note that national and large-scale applications have no closing date, whereas local/regional applications will be applying through our Local Donation Managers and will need to submit by the closing dates.

 Glossary of terms

 Language is constantly changing and context specific.
 Many of the terms and concepts we are using in our work are used differently by different people.
 Some are community-driven terms and some are in wider circulation.
 We are providing this glossary as a starting point for our own learning, and acknowledge that it could never be complete or definitive.
 We hope that providing this glossary is a small effort towards wider public education about how to navigate these concepts in a way that supports self-determination and fosters spacious and loving relationships within families and communities.

 A person’s sex is based upon their sex characteristics, such as their chromosomes, hormones and reproductive organs.
 While typically based upon the sex characteristics observed and recorded at birth or infancy, a person’s sex can change over the course of their lifetime and may differ from their sex recorded at birth.